lmc-eu/spirit-design-system/CONTRIBUTING.md

 <footer>
 ```

-The `header` is mandatory and must conform to the [Commit Message Header](#commit-header) format.
+The `header` is mandatory and MUST conform to the [Commit Message Header](#commit-header) format.

 The `body` is optional but recommended for all commits except for those of type "Docs".
-When the body is present it must be at least 20 characters long and must conform to the [Commit Message Body](#commit-body) format.
+When the body is present it MUST be at least 20 characters long and MUST conform to the [Commit Message Body](#commit-body) format.

 The `footer` is optional.
-The [Commit Message Footer](#commit-footer) format describes what the footer is used for and the structure it must have.
+The [Commit Message Footer](#commit-footer) format describes what the footer is used for and the structure it MUST have.

 #### Commit Message Header